The Illinois Cochlear Implant Chapter is a not for profit chapter of the national Hearing Loss

-This is convention will be even more amazing.
+This year the convention will be even more amazing.
 HLAA is celebrating their 35th year!

 Every year the HLAA convention is held in medium sized city.
 The location moves around from year to year.
 This year, the

-convention is in St. Louis, June 25-28.
+convention is in St. Louis, MO, June 25-28.
 It isn’t cheap, but it is an amazing experience.
-The full activity package for national
+The full activity package for

-members is $359.
-Hard of Hearing Veterans get a free pass for everything except the banquet.
-Visit www.hearingloss.org
+national members is $359.
+Hard of Hearing Veterans get a free pass for most everything except the banquet.
+Visit

-A lot of people will drive from Chicago.
+A lot of people will drive from the Chicago area.
 If you would like a passenger or are looking for ride, visit the HLAA Forum at

 myhearingloss.org.
 You will need to register as a forum member.
-After logging in, scroll down the “HLAA National Activities”.
+After logging in, scroll down to "HLAA National Activities".

-A special ride share topic may have been by the time you read this since there will be a lot of people trying to match rides.
+A special ride share topic may have been created by the time you read this since there will be a lot of people trying to match

 Hearing Loss Convention 2015